xlladdins/xll/docs/Excel4MacrosH-P.md

 | 2               | Show Placeholders  |
 | 3               | Hide               |

-Page\_breaks    is a logical value corresponding to the Page Breaks check box.
+Page\_breaks&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Page Breaks check box.
 If TRUE, page breaks will appear.
 If FALSE, page breaks will not appear.

-Formulas    is a logical value corresponding to the Formulas check box.
+Formulas&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Formulas check box.
 If TRUE, formulas will appear in the cells.
 If FALSE, formulas will not appear in the cells.
 The default is FALSE on worksheets and TRUE on macro sheets.

-Gridlines    is a logical value corresponding to the Gridlines check box.
+Gridlines&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Gridlines check box.
 If TRUE, gridlines will be displayed.
 If FALSE, gridlines will not appear.
 The default is TRUE.

-Color\_num    is a number from 0 to 56 corresponding to gridline color.
+Color\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number from 0 to 56 corresponding
+to gridline color.
 Zero corresponds to automatic color and is the default value.

-Headings    is a logical value corresponding to the Row & Column Headers check box.
+Headings&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Row & Column Headers check box.
 If TRUE, row and column headers will be displayed.
 If FALSE, they will not be displayed.
 The default is TRUE.

-Outline    is a logical value corresponding to the Outline Symbols check box.
+Outline&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Outline Symbols check box.
 If TRUE, outline symbols will appear.
 If FALSE, they will not appear.
 The default is TRUE.

-Zeros    is a logical value corresponding to the Zero Values check box.
+Zeros&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Zero Values check box.
 If TRUE, zero values will appear, If FALSE, zero values will not appear.
 The default is TRUE.

-Hor\_scroll    is a logical value corresponding to the Horizontal Scroll Bar checkbox.
+Hor\_scroll&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Horizontal Scroll Bar checkbox.
 If TRUE, the horizontal scroll bar will be displayed.
 If FALSE, it will not be displayed.
 The default is TRUE.

-Vert\_scroll    is a logical value corresponding to the Vertical Scroll Bar checkbox.
+Vert\_scroll&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Vertical Scroll Bar checkbox.
 If TRUE, the vertical scroll bar will be displayed.
 If FALSE, it will not be displayed.
 The default is TRUE.

-Sheet\_tabs    is a logical value corresponding to the Sheet Tabs check box.
+Sheet\_tabs&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Sheet Tabs check box.
 If TRUE, sheet tabs will be displayed.
 If FALSE, sheet tabs will not be displayed.
 The default is TRUE.

 **Related Functions**

-OPTIONS.LISTS.GET   Returns contents of custom AutoFill lists
+OPTIONS.LISTS.GET&nbsp;&nbsp;&nbsp;Returns contents of custom AutoFill lists

-OPTIONS.LISTS.DELETE   Deletes a custom list
+OPTIONS.LISTS.DELETE&nbsp;&nbsp;&nbsp;Deletes a custom list

 Return to [top](#H)